ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 Instructions for setting up prettier in your editor: https://prettier.io/docs/en/install#set-up-your-editor

-Install prettier on your IDE and be sure to run before issuing a PR (Shift + Alt + f in VScode).
+Install prettier on your IDE and be sure to run before issuing a PR (VSCode Default: Shift + Alt + f).